+- Your written responses on the following qualitative award criteria are assessed.
+A maximum of 80 points can be obtained for your responses to these award criteria.
+Tenderers who do not meet the minimum number of points of 40 on these criteria are set aside and are excluded from further participation in the tendering process including the interview and will not be further assessed on the interview and prices/ rates. - 2.
 A video interview will be arranged by Skype.
 The interview will be in English.
 The interview will start off by asking the tenderer to give a short introduction and reply to a few questions.
-Before the interview you will receive an overview with questions that will be asked.
-These questions may vary per lot, but will be the same for all Tenderers in a specific lot and who have qualified for the interview.
+These questions will be the same for all Tenderers who have qualified for the interview.
+These questions can be found in paragraph 5.2.6.
 The interview will have a maximum length of 20 minutes.
-The Tenderer must reserve 18 July 2019 for this interview.
+The Tenderer must reserve 30th October 2019 for this interview.
 The exact time will be communicated a few days in advance.
 Please mention your skype name in your CV.
-A maximum of 10 points can be obtained for the interview.
-Assessment of the prices/ rates with a maximum of 10 points.
+A maximum of 10 points can be obtained for the interview. - 3.
+Assessment of the prices/ rates with a maximum of 10 points. - 4.
 The total score (written responses + interview + price) will be determined.